Where Do Most Accidents Occur in Indiana?

 Though the Insurance Institute for Highway Safety reports that fatal crashes have gone down in rural areas since the early 2000s, this is likely due to improved vehicle safety and traffic control.
 However, despite these numbers having decreased over the years, these fatal accidents do still occur more often in rural areas.
 In 2019, there were over 16,000 deaths reported from traffic accidents on rural roads.

-If you are injured in a rural accident, contact your local Indianapolis car accident experts at the Crossen Law Firm.
+If you are injured in a rural accident, contact your local Indianapolis car accident lawyers at the Crossen Law Firm.
 We understand how devastating accidents in rural areas can be.
 Let us help you file a claim and get the compensation you deserve.

-Why Are Rural Roads So Dangerous?
+Where Do Most Accidents Occur and Why Are Rural Roads So Dangerous?

 Numerous factors contribute to the increase in fatal accidents in rural areas.
 Because there is less traffic density in rural areas, people tend to be more lax when it comes to obeying traffic laws, which means more speeding and driving while impaired.
 However, many other things can cause accidents to be more severe on the rural roads of Indiana, including: